MyMirelHub/pulsar-example/README.md

 # Dapr Pulsar Pub/Sub Demo

 This project demonstrates a Dapr pub/sub implementation using Apache Pulsar as the message broker.
-It consists of a publisher and subscriber application written in Java Spring Boot, deployed to Kubernetes (Minikube).
+It consists of a publisher and subscriber application written in Java Spring Boot, deployed to Kubernetes\

 ## Project Structure